Article written by

 - Cannabinoids can help increase the appetite of patients who use chemotherapy as a means of treatment of cancer.

-- Cannabinoids have anti-inflammatory properties, which means that they can help alleviate muscle pain.
+- Cannabinoids have anti-inflammatory properties, which means that they can help alleviate muscle pain and other types of pain associated with cancer.

 - As mentioned, cannabinoids can eliminate some tumor cells, while leaving healthy cells intact.
 A review of evidence has shown that cannabinoids efficiently induced cell death in breast cancer patients.